ariebovenberg/pdfje/README.rst

 This library is licensed under the terms of the MIT license.
-It also includes short scripts from other projects (see ``pdfje/vendor``), which are also MIT licensed.
+It also includes short scripts from other projects (see ``pdfje/vendor``), which are either also MIT licensed, or in the public domain.

 Contributing
 ------------